 Use the Persona Driven Research to increase your Click Through Rate

 How do you learn about the persona who’s going to read your articles?
-Do you do such a research at all?
-Please leave your thoughts in the comments section bellow.
+Do you do such research at all?
+Please leave your thoughts in the comments section below.